-3.7.4 The Compensation System and Risk-Taking
+7.4.
+The Compensation System and Risk-Taking

-If the incentives in regulatory agencies are sufficient to make the personnel in those agencies perform their work well in making sure that risk assessments and capital provisions in the systemically important financial firms are optimal, there will be no need for additional micro-supervision such as implementing pay limitations for executives of the financial firms.
-Still, it is easy to endorse an increased focus on the relationship between compensation systems and risk taking within financial firms.
-It is very tempting to say that this is not a big issue in an African country like Sierra Leone, partly because compensation packages are not as explicitly structured in ways that encourage high risk deals for quick profit, and partly because the kinds of bubbles that provide an environment for such deals tend to be really rare and not as bloated in the African economies as compared with more developed economies.
-Yet it
+If the incentives in regulatory agencies are sufficient to make the personnel in those agencies perform their work well (making sure that risk assessments and capital provisions in the systemically important financial firms are optimal), there will be no need for additional micro-supervision such as implementing pay limitations for executives of the financial firms.
+Still, it is easy to endorse an increased focus on the relationship between compensation systems and risk-taking within financial firms.
+It is very tempting to say that this is not a big issue in an African country such as Sierra Leone, partly because compensation packages are not as explicitly structured in ways that encourage high-risk deals for quick profit, and partly because the kinds of bubbles that provide an environment for such deals tend to be rare and less bloated in the African economies compared with more developed economies.
+Yet, occasionally, it is surprising to see bank personnel systematically permit dangerously high concentration of exposure to a few sectors, as was the case for the recent banking problems in Nigeria (Sanusi 2009), without some initial motivation to exploit perceived possibilities for quick and/or certain substantial profit in the hope of being rewarded with salary hikes and other forms of compensation (bonuses, promotion, etc.).